Skip to main content

 You will also need to edit the target metadata for Relationships in other Models too so that they reference the new identifier of user_id.

-As mentioned, the LSP plugin and the output errors from the metadata build service in the Hasura CLI will help you find all the places where the id field needs to be remapped.
+As mentioned, the Hasura VS Code extension and the output errors from the metadata build service in the Hasura CLI will help you find all the places where the id field needs to be remapped.